- George Bradt, Executive Onboarding Expert, Chairman PrimeGenesis

 Key Benefits Achieved

-- Establishment and optimization of core development practices for new hires.
+- Establishment of core development practices for new staff.